MouseBiteLabs/Game-Boy-MBC5-Cartridge/Technical/README.md

 ## ROM and RAM

 The connections to the address and data pins here are mostly self-explanatory.
 However, the upper address pins are controlled by the MBC5.
 - A14 through A21 on the ROM chip are controlled by the RA14 to RA21 outputs from the MBC5.
 On my cart, the RA22 output doesn't go anywhere.
-This would be used for expanding the ROM space from 32 Mbit to the max size of 64 Mbit, but barely any games use this much space.
+This would be used for expanding the ROM space from 4 MB (32 Mbit) to the max size of 8 MB (64 Mbit), but barely any games use this much space.
 The only board I could find that actually supports it is <a href="https://gbhwdb.gekkio.fi/cartridges/CGB-B82J-0/gekkio-1.html">DMG-A15-10</a>.
 - A13 to A16 on the SRAM chip are controlled by the AA13 to AA16 outputs from the MBC5.
-This means you can address up to a whole 1024 Kbit of SRAM!
+This means you can address up to a whole 1 Mbit of RAM!
 The max SRAM size wasn't used on too many games, but it does include Game Boy Wars 3 (Advance Wars series), so it felt worthy of inclusion.

 Other pins include: